impr36/ElevateLabsWork/Task-2_Email_Phishing-Analysis/Task-2_README.md

 ## 🖼️ Screenshots

 📸 Each section includes practical evidence from the LetsDefend labs.
-These screenshots will be added as I progress through the exercises.
-*(Example placeholders are already added in the report file.)*

 ---